krateng/ck2suite/README.md

 	tiffany.jpg # will be used for the "tiffany" portrait at any age

 Then simply run the command `stapomog (folder)`.
 It will generate a new mod in the folder `stapomog_portrait_mod`.
 Merge this folder with your existing mod or use it as a standalone mod (make sure to create a .mod file).

+You can now assign the new portraits by adding traits with events, decisions or console commands - they are simply named `portrait_(name)`.

 If you add additional pictures, you can simply update your existing mod (even if you moved and renamed it) by running `stapomog (modfolder)`.
 Keep in mind that updating mods midgame will break your savegames if traits are added or removed.